inductiveautomation/ignition-sdk-examples/perspective-component/README.md

 How to configure and customize the build is outside the scope of this example.
 We encourage you to read the docs of the various tools used and linked above to determine the appropriate build configurations for your project.

+### SDK Tips

+Perspective is a fairly complex system that is seeing regular changes/additions.
+While we consider the APIs 'mostly stable', there will likely be additions and/or breaking changes as it matures.
+As a result, we encourage testing modules against each version of Ignition/Perspective you intend to support.